how to hide your kitchen appliances

 There is also nothing that calls to my clutter-bug soul than a wide-open counter.
 It says, “Pssst, you….Put something on me!” or “How nice I am for sorting out things or piling things or just setting down things.”

-Opened spaces tend to have that effect on us, they just ask to be used for something, anything, and when they are not it seems almost as if it is a waste of space.
+Opened spaces tend to have that effect on us.
+They just ask to be used for something, anything, and when they are not, it seems almost as if it is a waste of space.

 But those counters are there for a reason.
 To give you enough open space so you can do the chores that need to be done in the kitchen.
-Prepping food, cooking, baking, and canning just to name a few.
+Things like prepping food, cooking, baking, and canning just to name a few.
 And those activities require space and lots of it.
-If you have never worked in a tiny kitchen then maybe you have never had to cook a meal on a countertop the size of a postage stamp.
-Let me just say that it requires a skill that would rival the acrobats on Circe de Soleil.

 RELATED: HOW TO CREATE SPACE IN A SMALL KITCHEN